jimktrains/encoder5bit/README.md

 To run an example

-    python3 encoder5bit.py "This is a test?"
+    python3 encoder5bit.py "This is a test!"

 Output: